Following baby wonder weeks? Find out what the wonder weeks grey period is (also called the stormy period).

 The book recommends going by the baby’s due date.
 When I got the app, I plugged in two different “kids”:

-The first was Caroline based on her due date.
+- The first was Caroline based on her due date.

-The second was Caroline based on her birth date.
+- The second was Caroline based on her birth date.

 I track both just in case.
 For us, her birth date has been spot on with hitting these milestones, so this is now the one that we focus on when looking at the chart.
 William also followed based on his birth date.

 I wrote my first post about Leaps and Wonder Weeks when Caroline was in leap 5.
 This was the first leap that we really noticed a significant increase in her fussiness.